Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE): Computational Framework

 The justification for this two-stage approach lies in the physics of secondary particle production in thick absorbers.
 After sufficient muon track length in rock, the production of secondaries and their lateral spread relative to the muon direction approaches equilibrium between generation and absorption.
 Once this equilibrium is reached, the probability of a secondary escaping the rock into the laboratory depends only on the local rock composition and thickness, not on the full propagation history from the surface.
 This shower equilibrium principle allows us to approximate the complex overburden surrounding the laboratory with a simplified geometry in \textsc{geant4} while maintaining accuracy in secondary particle yields and escape probabilities.

-In the \textsc{geant4} stage, each underground laboratory is modeled as a cavern surrounded by a homogeneous hemisphere of rock with composition and density representative of the local geology.
-The muon flux from \textsc{mute}, carrying the correct energy and angular distributions for each specific site, is injected at the outer boundary of this rock volume.
+In the \textsc{geant4} stage, each underground laboratory is modeled as a cavern filled with air surrounded by a homogeneous hemisphere of rock with composition and density representative of the local geology.
+The muon flux from \textsc{mute}, carrying the correct energy and angular distributions for each specific site, is injected at the surface of the outer boundary of this rock volume.
 All muon-induced secondaries are tracked through the rock, and their relevant observables are recorded when they cross the boundary delineating the rock and the cavern walls, referred to as the rock-cavern boundary, to extract the fluxes and energy distributions of particles entering the laboratory.
 An example of simulated geometries for the SPH is shown in Figure \ref{sph}, where the red lines correspond to primary muons and all others are muon-induced secondaries.

-To ensure computational efficiency, secondaries are tagged and terminated upon their first entry from the rock into the cavern, meaning back-scattering from air in the cavern back into the rock is not considered in this work.
+Secondaries are tagged and terminated upon their first entry from the rock into the cavern, so back-scattering from air back into the rock is not modeled.
+This approximation is appropriate because the goal of this stage is to define the first-entry flux incident on the laboratory boundary; any scattering or moderation after entry is treated in downstream detector simulations, and incorporating it here would double count those processes and distort the low-energy flux.
 The flux at the rock-cavern boundary is given by

 where $N_{\rm s}$ is the number of secondaries, $T_{\rm live}$ is the simulation live time, and $A$ is the area of the lab walls which excludes the floor as upgoing muons are not considered.
+The areas used for SPH and Cryolab I are \SI{66.2}{\square\metre} and \SI{211.8}{\square\metre}, respectively.